nio101/BASECAMP/readme.md

 ## maintenance
 ### influxdb
-+ if reint influxdb, we have to manually create a new 'basecamp' database:
++ if influxdb is purged, we have to manually create a new 'basecamp' database:
 `docker run --rm --link=influxdb -it influxdb:alpine influx -host influxdb` then `create database basecamp`